HR-1-1/PlsWorkOnBot/README.md

 # PlsWorkOnBot
-Repo to maintain the code for FLIPKART GRID CHALLENGE 3.0.
+Repo to maintain the code for FLIPKART GRiD 3.0 - ROBOTICS CHALLENGE.
 - Start Date : 02.08.2021
 - SUBMISSION DEADLINE : 15.09.2021